ebelchio12/wirecell-clustering/README.md

       - Create an SSH tunnel: ssh -L 8080:localhost:8080 username@sbndgpvm02.fnal.gov
       - Open a web browser and paste: http://localhost:8080/tree
       - Click on wirecell-clustering > main_cluster_eval.ipynb
-      - Got to the top of the notebook and click *Run > Run All Cells*
+      - Go to the top of the notebook and click *Run > Run All Cells*

 - **clustering_eval.ipynb**
   - an external notebook to be run by main_cluster_eval.ipynb.
 It is automatically run.